Filtering Options

 Binary files

 A binary file is a file that has a format dtSearch cannot recognize and that does not appear to be a plain text file.
-Use the Binary files setting to specify whether you want dtSearch to index these files as plain text, skip them entirely, filter out only the text, or index only the filenames.
+Use the Binary files setting to specify whether you want dtSearch to index these files as plain single-byte text, skip them entirely, filter out only the text, or index only the filenames.
+The recommended option is to apply the filtering algorithm, described below, to scan the file for sequences of text.

 Exclude filter list for new indexes